yoe/SReview/docs/production.md

 setup only had one 24-core VM with 10 TiB of storage on-site, `storage.dc18.debconf.org`.
 All cutting and transcoding was done on this machine; vittoria served the webinterface and the database, etc.

+## Mini debconfs

+Everything was installed and run on vittoria.debian.org